frenchwr/gimp/README.md

 ## OpenVINO™ AI Plugins

+> [!IMPORTANT]
+> These plugins are only supported on Intel hardware.
+The stable diffusion plugin requires an Intel GPU (integrated or discrete) and/or Intel NPU.
+The super resolution and semantic segmentation plugins will run on an Intel CPU, GPU, or NPU.

-This snap contains support for AI plugins running on Intel (CPU, GPU, and NPU) and arm64-based hardware using Intel's OpenVINO AI inference library.
+This snap contains support for AI plugins using Intel's OpenVINO AI inference library.
 In order to use these plugins, please follow these steps:

 1. **Install the plugins and their dependencies**: